-You can get help paying for childcare if it’s provided by a:
+You can get help to pay for childcare if it’s provided by a:

 - registered childminder, nanny, playscheme, nursery or club

 - childminder or nanny with a registered childminder agency or childcare agency

 - home care worker working for a registered home care agency

 This is known as ‘approved childcare’.
 The rules about how childcare providers become approved are different depending on where you live.
 You can check if a childcare provider is approved or search for one through Ofsted.